dirtyredz/Dirty-Server-Manager/README.md

 Q: Installation/update is stuck in a loop!
 A: Press Ctrl+C to stop it, then check for errors.
 If you can't solve them try posting them here.

+Q: How do I first login into the Web Interface?
+A: username: admin  password: admin   (make sure you change it.)

 Credit:
 I want to give some credit to Aki